 The annual business plan sets out for each financial year the way in which the Commission will deploy its resources against priorities.
-This was kept under close review as staff managed a number of responsibilities in addition to their roles, as a result of the pandemic.
+This was kept under close review as number of changes were made to the staff team and structure over the year.

-The business plan for 2020-21 is the third and final annual plan in delivering our first strategic plan and transitioning to the new strategic plan.
+The business plan for 2021-22 is the first full year plan in delivering our 2020-23 strategic plan.
 The plan continues the established workstreams, setting out the focus and outputs for the year.

-As a consequence of managing the impact of Covid-19 on organisational capacity and staff wellbeing, regular review of prioritisation was required during the year.
-In doing this, we ensured that we delivered our statutory obligation to support the Tenant Farming Commissioner's functions and the relevant Ministerial commitments which were:
+We delivered our statutory obligation to support the Tenant Farming Commissioner's functions and the relevant Ministerial commitments which were:

-- Advising on Regional Land Use Partnerships - Advising on measures to address scale and concentration of land ownership - Participating in the community ownership leadership group to implement our recommendations of 2018 - Supporting implementation of the Land Rights and Responsibilities Statement and the Guidance on Engaging Communities in Decisions About Land - Stimulating the productive re-use of vacant and derelict land.
+- Supporting Scottish Government on the consultation for the review of the Land Rights and Responsibilities Statement - Advising on reforms to the way land is brought forward for housing and development - Advising on how Scotland's land could be taxed better through changes to existing land and property taxation - Supporting Scottish Government in better understanding the implications of investment in natural capital on the land market - Supporting implementation of the Land Rights and Responsibilities Statement and the Guidance on Engaging Communities in Decisions About Land - Stimulating the productive re-use of vacant and derelict land.